LXMA03/DP4/README.md

 EduTrack.swift

-We noticed many teens spend hours on their smartphones, primarily for entertainment.

-That is why we developed an application to encourage healthier phone habits.
+We noticed many teens spend hours on their smartphones, primarily for entertainment, so we developed an application to encourage healthier phone habits.

 Our app motivates users to engage more with educational apps by competing in fun challenges with friends and family, earning points, and unlocking rewards.